Lack of FedRAMP compliance hinders buildings management

 Maintaining buildings, facilities and assets is a critical element of each agency’s responsibility.
 Without timely attention to maintenance, assets can lose their value or put users at risk.
 Connected assets, without proper security, can put other agencies and facilities at risk as well.
 Taking action should be a priority.
 With numerous FedRAMP-certified cloud offerings available, agencies can find solutions to meet their specific needs that can be deployed with confidence.
 Stakes are high.
 The key is to start now, without further delay or risk.

-Kevin Price is the enterprise asset management product evangelist with Infor.
+Kevin Price is the technical product evangelist and product strategist with Infor.